JanWerder/Acedia/README.md

 ### Speed ###
 The speed boost, gives the player addional movement speed for a certain amount of seconds.
 The amount is not scaled with difficulty, but with upgrades.
 When the player runs off the level with a speed boost, he stays in mid-air for a couple of seconds before he falls down and dies.
 This should allow compensation for the lost control over the character

+## Evil Powerups (TBD)##

+Evil Powerups are similar to the Mario Kart Fake Itembox, meaning the appear to be normal Powerups, but turn red and dangerous, when the player gets close to them.

+## Camera  180 Turnaround ##
+The camera turns 180° instantly, leaving the player cluesless how to navigate

+## Spaceship Driveby ##
+A Spaceship flys right in front of the camera, wait there for around half a second and takes of again.
+Similar to the Squid in Mario Kart, this should get Player to guess further actions

 ## Tiles ##

 Tiles make up the level and have therefore a central position in the game.